igvteam/igv-webapp/index.md

 To create a web link URL that will open the IGV-Web app with all the same data tracks and settings as the current session, click on the `Share` button.
 A dialog will pop up and display a short URL that encodes the current state of the IGV session.

 * Use the `COPY` button to copy the URL to the clipboard and paste it wherever you want for safe keeping.
-* Alternatively, the `Tweet` and `EMAIL` buttons provide a shortcut for sending the URL to others.
+* Alternatively, the `Tweet` and `EMAIL` buttons provide shortcuts for sending the URL to others.
 * The `EMBED` button generates an HTML code snippet that can be used to add the session to a web page.
 * The `QR CODE` button generates a QR two-dimenionsal barcode for the URL.